Earthmoving Machine Operator

 To become an earthmoving machine operator you need:

-- a minimum of a full car driver's licence, but employers usually prefer a Class 2 licence and tracks, wheels and/or rollers endorsements
+- a minimum of a full car driver's licence.
+Employers usually prefer a Class 2 licence and rollers, tracks and wheels (R, T and W) endorsement

 - to pass pre-employment medical and drug tests, and a police check.